-This outdoor photographic portrait exhibition features the villagers of Carsphairn parish in Dumfries and Galloway, captured by Award winning photographer Alicia Bruce at the mysterious Green Well of Scotland.
+This outdoor photographic portrait exhibition took place in the summer of 2021.
+It features the villagers of Carsphairn parish in Dumfries and Galloway, captured by Award winning photographer Alicia Bruce at the mysterious Green Well of Scotland.

 The Green Well of Scotland sits next to the Water of Deugh (Dee) at the foot of the mighty corbett Cairnsmore of Carsphairn on Dumfries & Galloway core path 487.
 It comprises a 30 foot diameter pool, said to be bottomless.
 Historical sources suggest it was visited regularly in times gone by as it was believed its water had healing properties – and locals believe it is one of the Fons Scotiae mentioned in Saint Columba’s biography.

 All 180 odd members of the local community were invited to step forward and be photographed at this site of historic and cultural significance.
-The exhibition captures a community outdoors as they emerge from lockdown, in a project which re-animates routes once trod, making the Well a focal point for community as it may have been in times past.
+The exhibition captured a community outdoors as they emerged from lockdown, in a project which re-animated routes once trod, making the Well a focal point for community as it may have been in times past.

 The Green Well of Scotland is situated just up the river from Knockengorroch, where the world-renowned greenfield festival takes place each year.
-The exhibition will open outside the Carsphairn Heritage Centre and at the Green Well of Scotland on Sunday 27th June 2021.
-A video of the exhibition will be available on this page and the exhibition will be free for the public to visit until the end of September 2021.
+The exhibition opened outside the Carsphairn Heritage Centre and at the Green Well of Scotland on Sunday 27th June 2021, free for the public to visit until the end of September 2021.

-Come, visit this beautiful place, enjoy the exhibition and perhaps cure yourself of some ills.
+If you missed the exhibition you can still visit this beautiful place, and perhaps cure yourself of some ills.
 But be careful!
 The well is deep.

 Supported by Dumfries and Galloway Regional Arts Fund and Event Scotland through Scotland’s Events Recovery Fund.